muldis/Muldis_Object_Notation/spec/Muldis_Object_Notation_Semantics.md

 may not have duplicates.
 When the members are all *tuples* (typically **Kit**), such **Lot** examples also include *relations* or *dictionaries*.
-A **Lot** by itself would represent an anonymous or structural type, but when wrapped with a **Duo** providing a name, it represents a nominal type.
+A **Lot** by itself would represent an anonymous or structural type, but when wrapped with a **Pair** providing a name, it represents a nominal type.

 The intended use of the **Lot** possrep is to represent a value expression node for selecting at runtime a value of any of the other